\"Writing.Com

 He picked it up and handed it to her.

-“Well, it has an interesting history you see.
+“Well, it has an interesting history, you see.
 The last owner was a writer, very successful I might add.
 Anyway, It's been in the same family for generations.
-It's also haunted, seems it was made from wood from a ghost town, near here in California.
+It's also haunted, it seems it was made from wood from a ghost town, near here in California.
 Ludlow, I believe.
 It was once a booming place, a big gold mine and all that.
 The pen is to die for!

 “I'd love to have it, it's the first thing that has inspired me to write in a long time.
-Well besides my Sis, I have a book to finish, that has been sitting for 3 months.
+Well besides my Sis, I have a book to finish that has been sitting for 3 months.
 Maybe I'm crazy, thinking this pen can help writer's block.”

 “I'm sorry to hear about your distress, There's nothing crazy about it at all!
 If it will help you find your way.
 How much can you spend?”